 The VP of Baseball Operations will poll current WSLL Majors Managers and Coaches of Record at the midpoint of the regular season to solicit candidates interested in serving as Manager of the 8/9/10, 9/10/11, or 10/11/12 All Star team.
 The VP of Baseball Operations will also poll the AAA Managers and Coaches of Record interested in serving as Manager of the 8/9/10 or 9/10/11 All Star team.
-Following the polling process, the VP of Baseball Operations will nominate candidates for All-Star manager to the Board of Directors.
+Following the polling process, the VP of Baseball Operations will nominate candidates for All-Star manager to the Executive Committee.
 A nomination means the VPBBO, in consultation with the President, believes the nominee possess the basic qualification of a competent All-Star manager.
-The Board of Directors will vote on the nominations of All-Star Managers to be added to the ballot.
+The Executive Committee will vote on the nominations of All-Star Managers to be added to the ballot.
 The ballot will be finalized, and no new candidates accepted 48 hours before the scheduled vote.
 The 8/9/10, 9/10/11, or 10/11/12 All-Star Managers will be selected by a vote of the Majors Managers and coaches.
+In the case of an All-Star Manager position with only one nominee approved by the Executive Committee, the nominee will automatically become the All-Star Manager without the need for a Majors Managers and coaches vote.